-Removal of coarse, dispersed and colloidal impurities from water - Coagulation of water - Contact and electrochemical coagulation - Flocculants - Sterilisation and disinfection of water - Chemical methods of sterilisation - Physical methods of sterilization.
+Removal of coarse, dispersed and colloidal impurities from water - Coagulation of water - Contact and electrochemical coagulation - Flocculants - Purification or treatment of water for municipal supply (Screening - Aeration - Sedimentation with coagulation- Filtration-Sterilisation and disinfection - Storage and distribution) - Chemical methods of sterilisation - Physical methods of sterilization.
 Desalination of brackish water - Reverse osmosis.